asterite3/writeups/0ctf-2017/KoG.md

  $3 = HEAP32[$2>>2]|0;
  HEAP32[$b>>2] = $3;
 ```
-* Libc and standard C++ library also was statically compiled and implemented in JS the same way.
+* Libc and standard C++ library also was statically compiled and implemented in JS in the same way.

 Back to the task: if our theory about signature forging is right, we would have to reverse-engineer this code and either find a place where validation is performed to patch it and have the script sign `id`s for us, or understand the signature algorithm and make signatures ourselves.
-To our luck, most of the function names and some variable names were preserved, so we did not have to reverse-engineer every function to undestand what it does (`memcpy` or `_strlen` for example).
+To our luck, most of the function names and some variable names were preserved, so we did not have to reverse-engineer every function to undestand what it does (`_memcpy` or `_strlen` for example).

-We used JS debugger in Google Chrome DevTools to trace throw the code execution and undestand what's going on.
+We used JS debugger in Google Chrome DevTools to trace through the code execution and undestand what's going on.